In the open position and movable forms of this chord there are two possible locations for the root or letter of the chord.

-A core set of basic chords that ALL Ukulele players should know in five common keys: C, G, D, A and E. In all common “dominant” seventh chords in every key.
+A core set of basic chords that ALL Ukulele players should know in five common keys: C, G, D, A and E. With the common “dominant” seventh chords in every key.
 The chart is organized in common keys and covers basic chords in those keys.

 Core Chords are a concept that I typically apply to 4-part chords and your more contemporary modern chords.
 This where a solid foundation of a core set of chords really help in learning the massive amout of chords that are required for play contemporarymusic or jazz on ukulele or guitar.
 Not such a task on ukulele with on one four string set of strings to build your 4-part chords vs. the theorticially possible 15 sets available for guitar.

-The most important notes in a chord are the notes that contribuite most to the actual sound or color of the chord.
+The most important notes or chord tones in a chord are the notes that contribute most to the actual sound or color of the chord.
 For a major or minor triad the third of the chord performs this function.
-For other chords it‘s any note that makes it different from other chord types with the same root are the color tones.
+For other chords any note that makes it different from other chord types with the same root are the color tones.